Crystal Cove’s Natural Playground

 The beauty that lies within tide pools is unlike any other.
 Every shallow pool you encounter is home to living creatures and a window into their world.
 Search for an ochre sea star wedged in cracks and nooks, spy a two-spotted octopus hidden in a deep pool camouflaged at the edge of a rock, count how many fish species you can find, as well as the fluorescent green sea anemones, limpets, nudibranchs, hermit crabs, and so much more.

-- Walk carefully around pools to prevent stepping on organisms, even the algae.
+Walk carefully around tide pools to prevent stepping on organisms, even the algae.

 (You wouldn’t want anyone to take something from your home, so don’t take something from their home.)